 23) Client Nurturing AKA Customer Success

-Many businesses have learned that a sale does not always mean the customer is satisfied.
-For example, some products and services will still need additional value to be sold or they may require more attention from their customers in order for them to feel good about what they bought.
+Many businesses have learned that a sale does not always mean satisfied customers.
+For example, some products and services will still need additional value to be sold, or they may require more attention from their customers for them to feel good about what they bought.
 The solution would be VIP treatment with excellent service after you sell something.

 Top Sales Skills Traits of Successful Salespeople

-Self-motivated and ambitious sellers are able to work under pressure, take rejections gracefully, then bounce back without letting it get them down.
+Self-motivated and ambitious sellers can work under pressure, take rejections gracefully, then bounce back without letting it get them down.
 This results in better performance than less motivated peers.

 25) Trainable, Coachable, Open to New Ideas

-Sales are always changing and those who refuse to change will fall behind.
-It’s important for salespeople to be open-minded about new ideas, so they can succeed in the business world of tomorrow.
+Sales are constantly changing, and those who refuse to change will fall behind.
+Salespeople need to be open-minded about new ideas to succeed in the business world of tomorrow.

-Adaptability is not just a skill to survive in nature, but also in the world of sales.
-Tools have changed and so have customer demographics.
-There are new engagement channels that need exploring if you want your company to stay afloat.
+Adaptability is not just a skill to survive in nature but also in the world of sales.
+Tools have changed, and so have customer demographics.
+New engagement channels need exploring if you want your company to stay afloat.

-In the past, a single person could have been enough to close a deal.
-But now that workplaces are more collaborative and sales teams need to work together for success, it is important for sellers to not only be knowledgeable but also sociable.
+A single person could have been enough to close a deal in the past.
+But now that workplaces are more collaborative and sales teams need to work together for success, sellers need to be knowledgeable and pleasant.

-Salespeople who are successful in their field of work will be motivated by the notion that they get to work on interesting projects, make good money and feel like they’re making a difference.
+Salespeople who are successful in their field of work will be motivated by the notion that they get to work on exciting projects, make good money, and feel like they’re making a difference.